Yankees vs. Rays Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has five doubles, five home runs, 11 walks and 14 RBI (33 total hits).
+- Anthony Rizzo has put up 34 hits with five doubles, five home runs and 11 walks.
+He has driven in 14 runs.

-- Rizzo has picked up at least one hit in two straight games.
-In his last five games he is hitting .263 with a walk and an RBI.
+- Rizzo enters this matchup looking to extend his three-game hit streak.
+In his last five games he is batting .250 with a walk and an RBI.

 Rizzo Recent Games